-If you’re looking for raw energy and improvisational magic, look no further than this list of 10 iconic live jazz performances that were captured and released on record.
+If you’re looking for raw energy and improvisational magic, look no further than this list of 10 iconic live jazz recordings that were captured and released as albums.

-The majority of the albums of all time were planned, rehearsed and recorded in a studio with the luxury of multiple ‘takes’ of each track.
+The majority of the best jazz albums of all time were planned, rehearsed and recorded in a studio with the luxury of multiple ‘takes’ of each track.

 You can hear the audience reacting and communicating with the musicians via applause, shouts, and whistles.